sebastiencaille/sky-lib/dataflow-manager/README.md

 data -> processor -> data -> processor -> ...
 ```

-**Data** are coming from an external service and a processed by the processors.
+**Data** are coming from external systems/services and are processed by processors.
-The data may be acquired asynchronously (input data) or synchronously (call to an external service, like a database, some hardware, ...).
+Data may be acquired asynchronously (input data) or synchronously (call to an external service - database, hardware, ...).
-The data produced by the system are sent to an external service (like a database, some hardware, ...)
+Data produced by the system are sent to an external service (database, hardware, ...)

-**Processors** are pure functions that are transforming some data into other data.
+**Processors** are pure functions that derivate new data from existing data.

 The combination of data, processors and external systems are forming a data **flow**.
 ```